RobloxAvatar/Cart-Ride-Into-Rdite/README.md

     end
 end)

-MainSection:NewToggle("Turn Carts On!", "turn al the carts on!", function(state)
+MainSection:NewToggle("Turn Carts On!", "turn all the carts on!", function(state)
     if state then
         _G.Red = true
         if _G.Red == true then